-A psychological interview shall be administered to each peace officer candidate subsequent to a review and evaluation of the results of the written assessments [Regulation 1955(e)(2)] and the candidate's personal history information [Regulation 1955(e)(3)].
+A psychological interview shall be administered to each peace officer candidate subsequent to a review and evaluation of the results of the written assessments [subsection 1955(e)(2)] and the candidate's personal history information [subsection 1955(e)(3)].
 Sufficient interview time shall be allotted to address all issues arising from the reviewed information and other issues that may arise during the interview.
 (5) Psychological Records

 Psychological records and relevant medical records shall be obtained from the candidate's treating health professional, if warranted and obtainable.
-This information may be provided by the candidate, or, with written authorization from the candidate (Civil Code section 56.11), may be obtained directly from the health professional.
+This information may be provided by the candidate, or, with written authorization from the candidate findings, including information obtained through the background investigation [Commission Regulation 1953(g)(3)].

+(Civil Code section 56.11), may be obtained directly from the health professional. (f) Psychological Evaluation Reporting Requirements

-- (f) Psychological Evaluation Reporting Requirements - (1) Data from all sources of information shall be considered; the evaluator's determination shall not be based on one single data source unless clinically justified. - (2) The evaluator shall provide the department with a psychological suitability declaration that shall include the following information: - (A) The evaluator's printed name, contact information and professional license number, - (B) The name of the candidate. - (C) The date the evaluation was completed, and - (D) A statement, signed by the evaluator, affirming that the candidate was evaluated in accordance with Commission Regulation 1955.
+(1) Data from all sources of information shall be considered; the evaluator's determination shall not be based on one single data source unless clinically justified.
+(2) The evaluator shall provide the department with their findings from the bias assessment [subsection 1955(d)(3)] and identify the data sources relied upon for their

+(2)(3) The evaluator shall provide the department with a psychological suitability declaration that shall include the following information:

+(A) The evaluator's printed name, contact information and professional license number,

+(B) The name of the candidate,

+(C) The date the evaluation was completed, and

+(D) A statement, signed by the evaluator, affirming that the candidate was evaluated in accordance with Commission Regulation 1955.
 The statement shall include a determination of the candidate's psychological suitability for exercising the powers of a peace officer.
-Prior to appointment as a peace officer, the candidate must be determined to be psychologically suitable. - (3) The department shall maintain the psychological suitability declaration in the candidate's background investigation file; the declaration shall be available to POST during compliance inspections. - (4) Any additional information reported by the evaluator to the department shall be limited to that which is necessary and appropriate, such as the candidate's job-relevant functional limitations, reasonable accommodation requirements, and the nature and seriousness of the potential risks posed by the candidate.
+Prior to appointment as a peace officer, the candidate must be determined to be psychologically suitable.

+(3)(4) The department shall maintain the psychological suitability declaration in the candidate's background investigation file; the declaration shall be available to POST during compliance inspections.

+(4)(5) Any additional information reported by the evaluator to the department shall be limited to that which is necessary and appropriate, such as the candidate's job-relevant functional limitations, reasonable accommodation requirements, and the nature and seriousness of the potential risks posed by the candidate.
 All information deemed medical in nature shall be maintained as a confidential record, separate from the background investigation file.

-- (5) Information from the psychological evaluation may be provided to others involved in the hiring process, if it is relevant to their respective determinations of candidate suitability. - (g) Second Opinions - (1) A candidate who is found psychologically unsuitable has the right to submit an independent evaluation for consideration before a final determination of disqualification is made [2 California Code of Regulations section 11071(b)(2)].
-Consideration should include determining whether the second opinion evaluator meets the requirements set forth in Government Code section 1031(f) and Regulation 1955(b). - (2) When a candidate notifies the department that s/he is seeking an independent opinion, the department shall make available the peace officer duties, powers, demands, and working conditions and the requirements specified in Commission Regulation 1955.
+(5)(6) Information from the psychological evaluation may be provided to others involved in the hiring process, if it is relevant to their respective determinations of candidate suitability.

+(g) Second Opinions

+(1) A candidate who is found psychologically unsuitable has the right to submit an independent evaluation for consideration before a final determination of disqualification is made [2 California Code of Regulations section 11071(b)(2)].
+Consideration should include determining whether the second opinion evaluator meets the requirements set forth in Government Code section 1031(f) and subsection 1955(b).

+(2) When a candidate notifies the department that s/he is seeking an independent opinion, the department shall make available the peace officer duties, powers, demands, and working conditions and the requirements specified in Commission Regulation 1955.
 Other information, such as specific procedures or findings from the initial evaluation, may be shared with the second-opinion evaluator at the discretion of the department.
 The means for resolving discrepancies in evaluations is at the discretion of the department, consistent with local personnel policies and/or rules.